- This is the most current version of this policy (version 9, posted online on 31 March 2022)

 - Suppliers of digital content for emails

-- Service providers who send out emails, SMS, direct mail or other communications on behalf of the University
+- Service providers who send out emails, SMS, direct mail or other communications on behalf of the University and who manage our live chat and similar services

-- Providers who will use your profile information to identify others who may be interested in the University
+- Providers who will use your profile information to identify others who may be interested in the University.

-No information will be passed to third party organisations for them to contact you directly themselves.
+Other than the University's own processors and contractors, no information will be passed to third party organisations for them to contact you directly themselves.

 Do we transfer the information overseas?